Skip to main content

 tip

-Infrastructure Adaptor Group
+Infrastructure Adapter Group

-• At least 2 network adaptors
+• At least 2 network adapters

 • A minimum link speed of 10 Gbps